-LibreOffice is a powerful and free office suite, widely used by those seeking an alternative to expensive software.
-One of the key reasons for its success is the flexibility it offers, particularly in terms of customizing toolbars and menus.
+Customizing toolbars and menus in LibreOffice helps you adapt this powerful and free office suite to the way you work.
+LibreOffice is widely used by those seeking an alternative to expensive software, and one of the key reasons for its success is the flexibility it offers, particularly in terms of customizing toolbars and menus.
 This article will guide you through the various steps to customize your LibreOffice experience.

 Why Customize Toolbars and Menus in LibreOffice?